re-data/re-data/README.md

 # Integrations

-We support almost all of the main data warehouses supported by dbt.
+We support most of the main data warehouses supported by dbt.
 We plan to add support for Spark (now officially supported by dbt).

 <table>
 	<thead>